The two-dimensional one-component plasma is hyperuniform: Introduction

 \subsubsection{The hierarchical model}

 In \cite{chatterjee2019rigidity}, S. Chatterjee studied Coulomb gases in dimensions $\{1 ,2, 3\}$ (see \cite{ganguly2020ground} for an extension to higher dimensions), giving sharp estimates on the number variance up to logarithmic corrections.
-His model is a \textit{hierarchical Coulomb gas}, where the physical space is decomposed into a tree-like structure following an old recipe of Dyson.
+His model is a \textit{hierarchical Coulomb gas}, where the physical space is decomposed into a tree-like structure following an old recipe of Dyson \cor{(see \cite[Sec.
+3]{dyson1969existence})}.
 The hierarchical model has two built-in properties: conditional independence of sub-systems and a self-similar nature.
-A large part of the present analysis is devoted to finding approximate analogues of those features for the “true” (non-hierarchical) model.
+A large part of the present analysis is devoted to finding approximate analogues of those features for the “true” (non-hierarchical) model. \cor{We also mention the recent paper \cite{nishry2024large} which studies charge fluctuations for the hierarchical model, as discussed in Section \ref{sec:JLM} below.}